cixgnf/PythonChallenge/README.md

 # Level 3: equality.html
 http://www.pythonchallenge.com/pc/def/equality.html

 The title of the page is "re", which tells us to use regular expressions.
 The pictures and pictures below tell us a rule: AAAaAAA, of course, A can be replaced with any letter.
-For this rule to be true, you can know that the beginning and end of the string must also be lowercase letters.
+For this rule to be true, we can know that the beginning and end of the string must also be lowercase letters.

 In the webpage source file, we found a very long comment, some of the strings in line with the above rules.